Watch the Tour De France: Going to the Greatest Cycling Event of All Time

 As the stages of the Tour de France are usually released by October, be on the lookout for the announcement on the official websites: Tour de France or the Tour de France Femmes avec Zwift.
 However, for the 2024 Tour de France, we already have the following info for the start or Grand Depart and the finishing stages.
 And here’s a hint, the finish is not going to be on the Champs-Élysées in Paris!

-Planning your trip early to watch the Tour de France in person is necessary for the Grand Depart, which is the first few days of the Tour de France.
-In addition, the Grand Depart typically begins in another country other than France.
-For example, the 2024 Grand Depart will begin in Florence, Italy!
+Planning your trip early to watch the Tour de France in person is necessary for the Grand Depart, or Grand Boucle, which is the first few days of the Tour de France.
+In addition, the Grand Depart can often begin in a country other than France.
+The 2025 Grand Depart will begin in Lille-Nord de France and the 2026 edition of the Tour de France will start in Barcelona!

-If you’d rather plan your trip to see Le Tour in person in France, skip the Grand Depart and head for the Alps, the Pyrenees, or the finishing stages.
-For the Tour de France 2024, the finish will be in Nice instead of Paris!!
+If you’d rather plan your trip to see the Tour de France in person during the later stages, skip the Grand Depart and head for the Alps, the Pyrenees, or the finishing stage.
+For the Tour de France 2025 edition, the finish will be back on the Champs Élysées in Paris!

 3. Get All the Details for each Tour de France Stage

 Once you’ve decided which stages you’d like to watch, the Tour de France Roadbook (an app) and the standard Tour de France app will include everything you’ll need to plan your days.
-Both apps are free and are updated a few months prior to the Tour start.
-However, the Tour de France Roadbook app does require a password.
-And it is often reserved for Tour de France teams, organizers, and the media.
+Both apps are free and are updated a few months before the Tour starts.
+However, the Tour de France Roadbook app does require a password as it is often reserved for Tour de France teams, organizers, and the media.

 Helpful items in the Tour de France apps: